linkerd/website/linkerd.io/content/2.10/tasks/using-ingress.md

               number: 80
 ```

 Unfortunately, there is currently no support to do this dynamically
-in a global config map by using the servicename, namespace and port as variable.
+in a global config map by using the service name, namespace and port as variable.
 This also means, that you can't combine more than one service ingress rule
-in a ingress manifest as each one needs their own
+in an ingress manifest as each one needs their own
 `haproxy.org/request-set-header` annotation with hard coded value.